-- (7) The level of detail of published data shall be consistent with the level of implementation of the ERAA methodology at the time of publication, in line with Article 12.
-The published data shall include the list of additional data items available upon request. - (8) Where ENTSO-E identified as confidential a set or a subset of data (or information) to publish, ENTSO-E may publish the relevant data (or information) in such aggregated form which still preserves their confidentiality.
-When publishing the aggregated data (or information), ENTSO-E shall explain why publishing the data (or information) required would cause harm. - (9) Upon request and for each ERAA, ENTSO-E shall provide ACER with all the information necessary for the purpose of carrying out ACER's tasks pursuant to Article 23(7) of Electricity Regulation, unless ACER has already requested and received such information, in line with Article 3(2) of the ACER Regulation. - (10) Upon request, for each ERAA and for each simulated central reference scenario (and variant, where applicable), ENTSO-E shall provide all the relevant information to MSs and to the bodies that are responsible for the national resource adequacy assessments and flexibility needs assessments, for example for the execution of the tasks pursuant to Articles 19(e) and 24 of the Electricity Regulation. - (11) ERAA data shall be shared between ENTSO-E and RCCs.
-In particular, for each ERAA, ENTSOE shall provide RCCs with all the relevant information for the calculation, on annual basis, of the maximum entry capacity available for cross-border participation in capacity mechanisms pursuant to Article 26(7) of Electricity Regulation.

-(12) Upon request and for each ERAA, ENTSO-E shall provide the NRAs with all the information necessary for the purpose of carrying out regional cooperation tasks pursuant to Article 61(2)(c) of Electricity Directive.
+- 7. The level of detail of published data shall be consistent with the level of implementation of the ERAA methodology at the time of publication, in line with Article 12.
+The published data shall include the list of additional data items available upon request. - 8: Within 3 months of the approval of the ERAA methodology, ENTSO-E shall publish a roadmap describing the implementation phase referred to in Article 12.
+This roadmap shall be updated on an annual basis, following the publication of each edition of the ERAA report.
+ENTSO-E shall publicly consult any significant change in the roadmap. - 8.9.-Where ENTSO-E identified as confidential a set or a subset of data (or information) to publish, ENTSO-E may publish the relevant data (or information) in such aggregated form which still preserves their confidentiality.
+When publishing the aggregated data (or information), ENTSO-E shall explain why publishing the data (or information) required would cause harm. - 9.
+10: Upon request and for each ERAA, ENTSO-E shall provide ACER with all the information necessary for the purpose of carrying out ACER's tasks pursuant to Article 23(7) of Electricity Regulation, unless ACER has already requested and received such information, in line with Article 3(2) of the ACER Regulation. - 10.
+11. Upon request, for each ERAA and for each simulated central reference scenario (and (variant, where applicable), ENTSO-E shall provide all the relevant information to MSs and to the bodies that are responsible for the national resource adequacy assessments and flexibility needs assessments, for example for the execution of the tasks pursuant to Articles 19e and 24 of the Electricity Regulation and Article 19e of the EMDR Regulation. - 11.
+12. ERAA data shall be shared between ENTSO-E and RCCs.
+In particular, for each ERAA, ENTSOE shall provide RCCs with all the relevant information for the calculation, on annual basis, of the maximum entry capacity available for cross-border participation in capacity mechanisms pursuant to Article 26(7) of Electricity Regulation. - 12.
+13. Upon request and for each ERAA, ENTSO-E shall provide the NRAs with all the information necessary for the purpose of carrying out regional cooperation tasks pursuant to Article 61(2)(c) of Electricity Directive.